nydur/ecr-image-3.5/README.md

 `docker images`

-Lists out the available images on the machine to re-tag in a lter step
+Lists out the available images on the machine to re-tag in a later step

 ## Step 4

-Login into the AWS console to create a private repository on ECR
+Login into the AWS console to create a private repository with the ECR service

 ## Step 5